tj/reds/Readme.md

 ## Benchmarks

  Nothing scientific but preliminary benchmarks show that a small 1.6kb body of text is currently indexed in ~__6ms__, or __163__ ops/s.
 Medium bodies such as 40kb operate around __6__ ops/s, or __166ms__.

+ Querying with a multi-word phrase, and an index containing ~400 words operates around __3700__ ops/s.
+Not too bad.

  If working with massive documents, you may want to consider adding a "keywords" field, and simply indexing it's value instead of multi-megabyte documents.

 ## License